 Depending on which cruise line and ship you are sailing, you may have access to an App that you can download to a smartphone or tablet.
 It may, or may not, actually be helpful.

-As the apps and updates get rolled out, it may not be universally rolled out to all ships.
-So you can’t necessarily just rely on what’s being reported in various internet fora.
-One ship may have access to an awesome cruise app, while another ship in the same fleet only has access to the crummy one.
-So, download it and test if for yourself.
+As the apps and updates get rolled out, they may not be universally rolled out to all ships.
+So you can’t just rely on what’s being reported in various internet fora.
+One ship may have access to an awesome cruise app, while another ship in the same fleet only has access to the crummy ones.
+So, download it and test it for yourself.

 This post may contain affiliate links.
 Please visit our Disclosures Page for more information.